The Power of Pricing: How to Create a Pricing Strategy that Drives Profits (+Examples)

 The post states that their pricing will start at $20/user/month but will likely change (i.e. increase) in the future.
-A brand new feature combined with an enticing initial price is the perfect combination to get their target audience excited about using their new product, and simultaneously helps them validate the idea.
+A brand new feature combined with an enticing initial price is the perfect combination to get their target audience excited about using their new product, and simultaneously helps them test market demand.

 4. Premium Pricing

 Premium pricing involves setting a high price for a product or service to convey quality and prestige.
-This strategy can be particularly effective for luxury goods or for products that boast a higher level of quality than their competitors.
+This strategy can be particularly effective for luxury goods or products that are higher quality.

 Premium Pricing Example

 What better example is there to use for premium pricing than Rolex?
-Rolex watches, although made with superior craftsmanship, are the epitome of premium pricing.
+Although made with superior craftsmanship, Rolex watches are the epitome of premium pricing.
 Rolex as a company doesn’t want everyone to own a Rolex.
-They want to make the customer feel like they are purchasing something rare and valuable.
-And in many ways, Rolex watches are rare and valuable.
+They want to make customers feel like they are purchasing something rare and valuable.

 Rolex watches often cost multiple 5-figures and sometimes even 6-figures.

 Although the Rolex watches are priced at a premium, it gives their customers a sense of status.
-This pricing method certainly doesn’t work for everyone (especially new businesses) but with the right business model, sales strategies, and product offering, it can be a powerful pricing strategy.
+This pricing method certainly doesn’t work for everyone (especially new businesses), but it can be a powerful pricing strategy with the right business model, sales strategies, and product offering.

 5. Cost-Plus Pricing Strategy